 - If you’re an external recruiter working for client businesses or run a staffing agency, there are applicant tracking software systems designed to meet your specific needs.

-- No HR system needs more company buy-in than the performance management system.
-To make sure everyone’s on board, an ideal software purchase should align with your organization’s top-level goals and objectives (instead of disrupting them) and not require a ton of training for managers and employees.
+- To make sure everyone’s on board, an ideal software purchase should align with your organization’s top-level goals and objectives (instead of disrupting them) and not require a ton of training for managers and employees.

 - Being able to dive into your metrics to pull out valuable insights for improvement is vital, so make sure any options you consider have in-depth performance analytics capabilities.

 What it does: Enrolling workers in benefits such as health insurance or a 401(k) and managing any changes thereafter have historically been painstaking processes for employers and employees alike.
 Benefits administration software helps streamline these processes and tracks data for cost and compliance purposes.

 Why you need it to grow: Benefits administration software provides a centralized solution where employees can not only enroll in benefits or change options themselves (instead of filling out a form for HR to enter into their system manually), but also troubleshoot questions on their own.
 Being able to closely monitor benefits costs will also be critical to maximize ROI.